4 people wounded in shootings near Crown Hill Cemetery

 Online police reports say Indianapolis Metropolitan Police Department officers were first dispatched to the 3100 block of Capitol Avenue around 1:20 a.m. to investigate a person shot.

 When they arrived, they found a man and woman suffering gunshot wounds.
-They were said to be in stable condition.
+They were taken to a hospital in stable condition.

-Later, around 3 a.m., IMPD says two other victims were found with gunshot wounds.
-They were also said to be in stable condition.
+Later, around 3 a.m., IMPD says another man and woman with gunshot wounds arrived in a vehicle at the Capitol Avenue scene.
+They were also taken to a hospital n stable condition.

-Police reports show a second shooting happened around 3 a.m. in the 3700 block of Boulevard Place, just two minutes north of the Capitol Avenue scene.
-It’s unclear if these two incidents were connected.
+Police say it’s unclear if the two shootings are related.
 IMPD hasn’t provided any suspect information.

 Crime Resources